What are my chances of being offered a placement?

 Can I go with a friend?

 Where possible we will do our absolute best to place you with a friend.
 But please respect that sometimes this may not be possible.
 This may be due to restrictions at our host institutions or that the accommodation only accepts one volunteer, which may be the case with a host family.
 Please bear in mind that although we would really love to provide everything as you wish, it is not always possible to have one aspect without sacrificing another.
 For example if you really want to go with a friend but are actually very different to them, you may have to choose between staying with them or choosing a placement that suits you better!
 With this in mind applications are assessed separately because volunteers have better experiences when they’re matched to a placement that suits their individual skills and attributes.
 However, when friends apply together but are evidently very different we do try to send them to nearby placements so that they can meet at evenings and weekends.
 We will always keep you updated and let you know well in advance so you are fully aware of the situation and feel able to make fully informed decisions.
-Please inquire for more information as sometimes it can be quite country / placement specific too!
+Please enquire for more information as sometimes it can be quite country / placement specific too!

 Will I be the only volunteer at my placement